 Wait a minute.
 Something looks off here.

-Our initial plan was to have the soffit flush with the closet box, like most kitchens.
+Our initial plan was to have the soffit flush with the cabinet box, like most kitchens.
 After adding the PAX FORSAND doors, we realized we didn’t like the recessed look (insert facepalm).

 Time to pivot. we decided to add 1x10s on top of the plywood, then nailed and super glued them with 3x strength construction adhesive.
 This stuff works on most surfaces without prepping.
 Since the one by materials are ¾” thick, same as the PAX doors and only 1/8” thicker than BESTA doors, it worked out perfectly.